 - DO store data that you need for your trip in a Box account or on the University’s network.
 You can access your files stored on the University’s network and other campus resources through the University VPN.

 - Upon your return, immediately change your NetID password and the passwords of any accounts used while abroad.
 University IT may scan your device to ensure no malware is on it.
 Simply email UnivIT_SP@ur.rochester.edu to request your device be scanned.

 Sometimes airport or other security officers will ask you to start your device to prove that it works.
 Comply by starting your system and entering the password yourself.
-If the security officer wants you to give them the password, state that it is University policy to NOT share passwords.
-If they still require you to provide the password to them, give them the password, and change immediately following the check.
+If the security officer wants you to give them the password, state that it is the University’s policy to NOT share passwords.
+If they still require you to provide the password to them, give them the password, and change it immediately following the check.